vanboxen/vanboxen.github.io/posts/Welcome file.md

 # First real post

 The idea behind this post is to keep track of whatever I'm testing at home.
-It could help someone else in the future :)
+I will probably start with how did a setup HUGO for the blog which is pretty much straight forward to be honest.

 # Files